 A high credit score comes with many benefits.
 Having a well-rounded and diverse financial history can help you in the future.
 Whether you need more for an unexpected situation or an expensive, long-term project, a high credit score works in your favor for getting accessible products with great rates.
 In addition, paying these loans back raises your credit score too.
 Here are four different products to help.

-Wisely use your credit card.
-Instead of using your credit card for the majority of your purchases, keep it open for emergencies.
+Instead of using your credit card for most of your routine and one-off purchases, keep it open for emergencies.
 This allows you to pay for the situation without scrambling to make ends meet.
 It’s still ok to use your credit card throughout the month as long as you pay off your balance in full when you receive your bill.
 Keep your credit utilization under 30% to make this work best.

-Borrow a Personal loan.
-A Personal loan is ideal for getting a large amount of money quickly.
-Personal loans don’t require collateral, so the application and approval process with fast.
+A Personal Loan is ideal for getting a large amount of money quickly.
+Personal Loans don’t require collateral, so the application and approval process is often fast.
 Since there’s no collateral, you may have to pay high interest rates, even if you have a good credit score.
-However, by making your loan payments on time each month, you’ll raise your credit score!
+However, by making your loan payments on time each month, you’ll raise your credit score.

 As you start to build your credit score, it’s important that you accurately understand some misconceptions about the process.
 Here are some key tips about your credit to keep in mind.

-You and your spouse can have different credit scores.
 Since your credit report notes up to 10 years of history, your credit score is likely different than your spouse’s credit score.
-Even if you’ve been married for over a decade, whose name is the primary owner on your accounts.
+Even if you’ve been married for over a decade, whose name is the primary owner on your accounts?
 Before you apply for a new joint account, check both of your credit scores.
-These can greatly effect your interest rates.
+Who you list as the primary owner for your new joint account will impact your interest rates.

-Your credit score is likely not the same across all three major credit bureaus.
 Not all your accounts and lenders will report to all three major credit bureaus.
 Plus, the credit bureaus may update their data on different days.
 Even though discrepancies likely exist in your credit reports, all lenders will use your score as a key indicator of your financial history.
+Depending on your lender and the type of loan you want to get, your credit may be pulled from only one or up to all three of the bureaus.
+It’s important to monitor your credit with all three bureaus in case you catch mistakes.

-Only use reliable credit score resources.
-Alltru’s Blog and Learning Center have several articles to help you learn about how to effectively manage your finances – and ultimately credit score.
+Alltru’s blog have several articles to help you learn about how to effectively manage your credit score and your finances as a whole.
 The more you know about the topics, the more equipped you are to make the best financial decision for your situation.
-In addition to our website, the resources from Experian, Equifax, and TransUnion are credible.
+AI bots can be a useful tool for financial tips, but make sure to check the sources of the information it gives you.
+For other reliable sources, visit Experian, Equifax, or TransUnion.

 Types of Credit Cards

 As we previously mentioned, using the right credit card is essential for building your credit score.
 With so many options, it may be difficult to choose the best one.
+In fact, the average American carries four credit cards.
 Here are the five major types of credit cards you can choose from.

-Store Credit Card – Financial institutions aren’t the only organizations to offer credit cards.
+Financial institutions aren’t the only organizations to offer credit cards.
 Many retailers offer store credit cards too.
-These cards typically offer bonus savings or discounts for purchases made from the retailer.
+These cards typically offer bonus savings or discounts for purchases made from the retailer offering the card.
 However, these cards are known to come with high interest rates.
 Before you apply for a store credit card, be sure to read the fine print so you know whether the benefits are worth the cost.

 Benefits of Credit Cards